Updated: Jul 14, 2022

 Do you like their previous work?

-These days, one of the easiest and quickest ways of viewing an architect’s previous work will be via their website.
+These days, one of the easiest and quickest ways of viewing an architectural technician’s previous work will be via their website.
 A practice’s website will be their main selling tool, and chances are there will be a handful of well-photographed projects for you to browse through.
 This will give you an indication as to the calibre of work they produce, the architectural style they might specialise in, materials they’re familiar with and the construction methods they’re used to working with.
 It is important you like their work and know they can deliver the style of home you’re after.

 Do they listen to you?

-When interviewing different architects for the job, you’ll discuss your brief and chances are they will present various ideas there and then about how to make your dreams a reality.
+When interviewing different architectural technicians for the job, you’ll discuss your brief and chances are they will present various ideas there and then about how to make your dreams a reality.
 Be careful though that when you’re discussing your must-haves and like-to-haves that they don’t steer you away from your plans.
 Their role as creatives is to develop your brief, but to also make sure they listen to what you want and don’t try to change it.
-Many homeowners will express their delight that their architect was able to design a home better than they could have imagined; just be careful that things don’t get carried away and you sacrifice certain elements you’ve longed for, all because an impulsive designer went rogue and wanted to try something new.
+Many homeowners will express their delight that their architectural technician was able to design a home better than they could have imagined; just be careful that things don’t get carried away and you sacrifice certain elements you’ve longed for, all because an impulsive designer went rogue and wanted to try something new.

 71 Design Ltd, r/o 74 Station Road, New Milton, Hampshire, BH25 6LE.